Getting Around Nepal: The Journey of a Lifetime

 What should I pack for Nepal?

 Some things you may want to pack for Nepal are sunscreen, hats, sunglasses, comfortable shoes, insect repellent, a water bottle, and snacks.
+See Packing List above for trekking specifics.

-Can we get eSim in Nepal?
+Can we get eSIM in Nepal?

 Bottom Line